netsec-ethz/scion-tutorials/content/tips/troubleshooting.md

 Inspect the logs of the failed services to find details.
 In case of multiple failures, fixing issues in the following order usually works best:
 * dispatcher
+* sciond
 * border routers
 * anything else

+!!!
+Tip
+    First clear the `/var/log/scion/` directory and restart.
+This often helps to find the relevant log messages quicker.

 #### Not receiving beacons